 - Theme and design: Online Store 2.0 sections, mobile screens, speed.

-- Catalog: product templates, variations, metafields, images.
+- Catalog: product templates, variants, metafields, images.

 - Settings: shipping, payments, taxes, emails, policies.